-There is no single way ofto identifying whether an individual who is likely to be susceptible to an extremist ideology.
-BSpecific background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Radicalisation can also occur through various methods, including social media and the internet and these are often combined with specific needs for which an extremist group may appear to provide answers, and specific influences such as family, friends and online contacts.
-The use of social media has become a significant feature in the radicalisation of young people.
-More information on these factors is in Appendix 5.
+There is no single way of identifying whether an individual is likely to be susceptible to an extremist ideology.
+Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
+Radicalisation can also occur through various methods, including social media and the internet.

-The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism.
 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
 This school is clear that exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty.